Loanify/Loanify/README.md

     how we would email students.

 ##Unsolved Problems
-* Heroku casuing some db issues.
+* Heroku causing some db issues.
+* Open issues not resolved.